 The hall where ‘one-horse open Sleigh’ was first performed was a hotspot for the entertainment of white men performing in blackface, offering a racist caricature of people of color as middle-class entertainment.

 It is important to point out that Hamil’s research was not premeditated.
 Her intention was not to debunk the famous Christmas song either.

 Performing in the black face has contributed to the spread of racial stereotypes since it emerged in America.
 The term, which refers to theatrical make-up used by non-black performers, represented mockery of the black person.

-Many research shows that such performance is enjoyed and used by people who fancies a form of slavery or another.
-This practice faced a lot of criticisms from the public for being offensive, disrespectful, and racist in the 20th century.
+Much research shows that such performance is enjoyed and used by people who fancy a form of slavery or another.
+This practice faced much criticism from the public for being offensive, disrespectful, and racist in the 20th century.

 The activities of civil rights movements in the 1950s and 60s reduced the practice around the US.
 However, racial abuse is nowhere close to its end in America.

 Since Hamil’s research showed that the song was first performed in this manner, there is adequate evidence to associate it with slavery.Â Pierpoint’s work may not have been borne out of the intention of producing racial content.

 However, it is also unlikely for songs that are not racist to be performed in blackface.
 The fact that Pierpoint supports slavery warrants this conclusion.
 For it is either the writer wrote the song as a racist song, or it was turned into one.

 While the other three points are factual, this was born from the association of ideas.
 Many individuals, especially black activists, believe Jingle bells can mean only one thing.
 It is nothing but a representation of slavery.

 This claim is taken from historical times when slaves were forced to wear collar bells around their necks.
 It was believed that this practice was used to deter slaves from escaping from their masters.